marieotsuka/marieotsuka.github.io/blog/solar-website-design.md

 # How to Build a Low-tech Website: Design Techniques and Process
 Marie Otsuka

 Low-tech Magazine is a technology website that looks at sustainable historical alternatives to modern-day tech.
-In the summer of 2017, Lauren Traugott-Campbell and I received a grant from the Maharam Foundation to work with Low-tech Magazine's creator/chief editor, Kris De Decker, to redefine its design.
-The project provoked an interesting question: what does it mean to design a sustainable website?
-Together with Roel Roscam Abbing, Rotterdam-based artist and researcher, we developed a website that radically reduced the energy used to access its content.
-It recently launched at [solar.lowtechmagazine.com](https://solar.lowtechmagazine.com/).
+A radical redesign, intended to minimize the energy used to access its content, recently launched at [solar.lowtechmagazine.com](https://solar.lowtechmagazine.com/).

-This article focuses on the processes and front-end efforts involved in this project, and is a compendium to [How to Build a Low-tech Website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html), which summarizes our primary design decisions and motivations, and [How to build a Low-Tech website: Software & Hardware](https://homebrewserver.club/low-tech-website-howto.html), which documents the back-end technical details.
+This article / wiki focuses on the front-end efforts involved in this project, and is a compendium to [How to Build a Low-tech Website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html), which summarizes our primary design decisions and motivations, and [How to build a Low-Tech website: Software & Hardware](https://homebrewserver.club/low-tech-website-howto.html), which documents the back-end technical details.
 It's written as an introductory text for those with basic knowledge of front-end languages (HTML, CSS, JS.)

 Part 1 reviews some specific techniques used in the design.
-Part 2 delves into how we used a static site generator to redesign the whole website development process.
+Part 2 delves into the process of static site generation and development, and how that fits into the larger ecosystem of the internet.

+Some background: the website is a static site generated with [Pelican](http://docs.getpelican.com/en/stable/), and the theme stylesheets were developed using [SCSS](https://sass-lang.com/).

 # Part 1: Design

 A core part of the design process was to interrogate which design elements and features can be sacrificed and which are absolutely necessary for the site's purposes.
 What kind of changes in user experience can question our relationship to the internet, while still being functional?

 In considering internet sustainability, the design of a website constitutes the majority of energy use. "[F]rontend components—JavaScript, images, CSS/ HTML, and other assets, plus page rendering tasks a browser must perform—comprised between 76 to 92% of total page load time.
 Because design decisions drive so much of what happens on the frontend, designers clearly have a critical role to play in creating optimized solutions."
-(Tim Frick, Designing for Sustainability.)
+(Tim Frick, *Designing for Sustainability*.)
 Considering this, our design approach was to prioritize using the least amount of resources to enable a website that can be powered from a small-scale solar panel.

 ## Logo